block-hczhai/block2-preview/docs/source/user/advanced.rst

     restart_onepdm
     nat_orbs C2.NAT.FCIDUMP
+    nat_km_reorder
+    nat_positive_def
     irrep_reorder

+Where the optional keyword ``nat_km_reorder`` can be used to remove the artifical reordering in the natural orbitals using Kuhn-Munkres algorithm.
+The optional keyword ``nat_positive_def`` can be used to avoid artifical rotation in the logarithm of the rotation matrix, by make the rotation matrix quasi-positive-definite, with "quasi" in the sense that the rotation matrix is not Hermitian.
+The two options may be good for weakly correlated systems, but have limited effects for highly correlated systems (but for highly correlated systems it is also recommended to be used).

 The occupation number in natural orbitals will be printed at the end of the calculation: ::